 Ho-Jin Lee, formerly a career diplomat of the Republic of Korea (ROK) is currently Principle Vice President of the United Nations Association of the ROK.
 He specializes in East Asian security, arms control and non-proliferation, and nuclear energy.
 He was the ROK’s Ambassador to Finland from 2008 to 2010, to Hungary from 2003 to 2006, and Ambassador and Deputy Permanent Representative to the United Nations from 2001 to 2003).
 He served as a member of the UN Advisory Board on Disarmament Matters from 2004 to 2008 and as its chairman in 2007.

-Federica Mogherini was appointed Foreign Minister of Italy on 22 February 2014.
+Federica Mogherini was appointed Foreign Minister of Italy in February 2014.
+In August 2014, she was designated as the European Union’s (EU) next High Representative for Foreign Affairs and Security Policy.
 Previously, she served as President of the Italian delegation to the NATO Parliamentary Assembly and was a member of the Committees on Foreign Affairs and Defence in the Italian parliament.
 She was elected to the parliament’s Chamber of Deputies in 2008, where she served as Secretary of the Defence Committee and as a member of the Parliamentary Assembly of the Council of Europe.
 Mogherini specializes in foreign policy and international security issues.